wp-plugins/acf-google-font-selector-field/readme.txt

 The `ACFGFS_REFRESH` constant can also be defined, it controls how frequently the plugin checks the Google API for updates.
 The value is in seconds, 86400 would be a day.
 The default is set to 3 days.

 `define( 'ACFGFS_REFRESH', 259200 );`

+If you would like to disable the automatic enqueueing of fonts you can use the `ACFGFS_NOENQUEUE` constant.
+The fonts are only enqueued automatically when this constant is not defined.
+Define the constant to disable enqueueing.

+`define( 'ACFGFS_NOENQUEUE', true );`

+== Screenshots ==

+1. ACF control for field creation
+2. The user-facing font settings

 == Changelog ==